agostonp/udcapstone-cicd/README.md

 #### 5. Deploy the first container in the Kubernetes Cluster

 1. Run the commands in: `run_kubernetes.sh`, section `Initial Deployment`
+NOTE: make sure that the tag of the uploaded image in Amazon ECR and in the `kube-deployment.yml` file are the same
 2. At this point you should be able to see the webpage running in the "production" environment.
 Follow steps in `Access the deployed web application` below.

 ### Running the build in Jenkins